 Installation was painless.
 I just plugged it in, Windows XP did a search and came up with an appropriate driver.
 The UD10.1 Lite shows up as “USB Audio Dac” and can be directly selected in Winamp and many other playback applications.

-I started off with the plain usb bus-power setup.
-Cold from the box and connected in the usual fashion (all parameters are always the same: positioned on the floor, same computer and playback software, same no-name brand USB cable I always use, same RG59 coaxial out into the Levinson no.360S DAC etc.) in my setup , the UD10.1 Lite performed almost in an anonymous fashion.
+I started off with the plain USB bus-power setup.
+Cold from the box and connected in the usual fashion (all parameters are always the same: positioned on the floor, same computer and playback software, same no-name brand USB cable I always use, same RG59 coaxial out into the Levinson no.360S DAC etc.) in my setup, the UD10.1 Lite performed almost in an anonymous fashion.
 It was very unassuming.
 The sound had no obvious plus or downsides but perhaps it was just a bit bland.
 Compared to the HiFace EVO, it did indeed meet its match on many accounts.
-Perhaps the UD10.1 was a little bolder sounding but othwerwise it just couldn’t keep up in terms of bass extension, clarity, subtlety, focus, rhythm and soundstaging.
+Perhaps the UD10.1 was a little bolder sounding but otherwise it just couldn’t keep up in terms of bass extension, clarity, subtlety, focus, rhythm, and soundstaging.
 But that’s only to be expected because the EVO costs roughly four times the UD10.1 Lite’s admission price.
 Not content with these results, I left the UD10.1 Lite switched on for a day and resumed listening.
 Alas, no difference.
 The UD10.1 Lite, on USB bus power, sure is a neutral performer but none of its qualities really stand out.

 Battery Power Supply

 So how does the UD10.1 Lite perform with batteries?
-The manual clearly states to bve careful with this.
+The manual clearly states to be careful with this.
 Before connecting an external power supply (and I suppose the battery pack counts as that) you need to unplug the USB cable.
-Otherwise the Burr Brown converter might get damaged.
+Otherwise, the Burr-Brown converter might get damaged.
 To me, this sounds strange.
 Couldn’t they have implemented a safety circuit inside?
 I mean, these kinds of mistakes are all too easy to make.
 Maybe that’s a cost consideration, who knows.
 But I wasn’t about to make this mistake of course.
 After unplugging the USB cable, I plugged in the batteries and switched them on.
 Nothing happened.
 Then I inserted the USB cable.
 Again nothing happened.
 Quickly I unplugged the USB cable and measured the batteries.
 Indeed, they had been depleted.
 A measly 2,7 volts were available.
 I just assumed that they had been fully charged but you know what they say about assumption… So, I charged the batteries with the supplied charger but since I would have to wait for them to be charged, I resumed testing, with an AC adapter this time.

 External adapter instead of USB Bus power